Step Code Incentive Program

-We are launching a phased Step Code Program to encourage local builders to voluntarily meet the BC Energy Step Code (BCSC).
-Our Energy Step Code Incentive Program is the result of an extensive review of existing successful programs offered by other Local Governments, and feedback and guidance from the Province of BC and key industry stakeholders.
+We are launching a phased Step Code Incentive Program to encourage local builders to voluntarily meet the BC Energy Step Code (BCSC).
+Our Step Code Incentive Program is the result of an extensive review of existing successful programs offered by other Local Governments, and feedback and guidance from the Province of BC and key industry stakeholders.
 Our Step Code implementation plan was approved by Mayor and Council on May 20, 2020 and includes a voluntary period of compliance, coupled with incentives.

-In introducing this voluntary, incentive-based approach to the BCSC our goals are two-fold: to introduce builders to this program before it is mandatory; and to increase efficiency of new builds.
+In introducing this voluntary, incentive-based approach to the BCSC our goals are two-fold: to introduce builders to this program before it is mandatory, and to increase the efficiency of new builds.
 Builders who register for our program can receive a rebate of up to $1,250 by ensuring new builds voluntarily comply with the BC Energy Step Code.
 New builds could be eligible for the following rebates:

 |Step 3||$750 – 20% increase in efficiency (will be made mandatory by Province in 2022)|